mxagar/customer_churn_production/README.md

 A first version of the data analysis and modeling is provided in the notebook [churn_notebook.ipynb](churn_notebook.ipynb).
 As mentioned, **the main goal of the project is to transform that notebook content into a production ready package, applying clean code principles or tools**:

 - Readable, simple, concise code
-- PEP8 conventions, checked with `pylint` and `autopep8`
+- PEP8 conventions applied, checked with `pylint` and `autopep8`
-- Refactoring: Modular and efficient code
+- Modular and efficient code, with Object-Oriented patterns
-- Documentation at different stages: code, `README` files, etc.
+- Documentation provided at different stages: code, `README` files, etc.
-- Error handling
+- Error/exception handling
-- Testing with `pytest`
+- Execution and data testing with `pytest`
-- Logging
+- Logging implemented during production execution and testing
+- Installable python package
+- Basic containerization with Docker

 The used [Credit Card Customers dataset from Kaggle](https://www.kaggle.com/datasets/sakshigoyal7/credit-card-customers/code) has the following properties: